jjstickel/covid-19_ts_analysis/analyze_covide_time_series_notebook.md

 - `numpy`
 - `pandas`
+- `matplotlib`
+- `cvxopt
 - `scikit.datasmooth` (can be pip installed)

-Also `findiffjs` is part of this repository.
+Also, `findiffjs` is part of this repository.

-Click on this link for a web-based "live" notebook:
+Click on this link for a web-based "live" notebook (it may take awhile to load, be patient):
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jjstickel/covid-19_ts_analysis.git/master?filepath=analyze_covide_time_series_notebook.ipynb)

-TODO:
-- **arrange related plots together**
-- **Read data directly from URL**
-- Process countries with multiple entries.
-Will need to make sure that the sum provides the correct result
-- estimate current number sick (confirmed - deaths - recovered)
-- add ability to read US data file (by state, city)
-- (long term) switch from dict to class

 ```python
 # import modules